-A request has been received from the RSL Club to relocate the honour wall to a location further inside the park boundary within the existing gardens and away from the intersection.
-This would have the advantage of increasing the area in front of the honour wall so that people could gather in a safer environment.
+Initially, the Windsor & District RSL sub-Branch requested consideration to relocate the honour wall further inside the park boundary, within the existing gardens and away from the intersection.
+This option would have the advantage of increasing the area in front of the honour wall so that people could gather in a safer environment.
 The wall however is a complex structure composed of detailed brickwork, ashlar sandstone banding, cornices, arches and marble plaque inlays.
 There are significant questions over the feasibility of relocating the wall in terms of its intricate detailing, likelihood of damage and overall costs for relocation.